tjbencomo/col11a1-manuscript/README.md

 Ensembl VEP.

 1. Download the callsets from their respective PubMed links
-2. Inside this directory, create a directories `data` and `data/original-callsets`
+2. Inside the `data` directory, create a subdirectory `/original-callsets`
 3. Place the Pickering and Durinck and Lee callsets into `data/original-callsets`
 2. Run `src/liftover.py` to convert the original callsets from the Pickering and Durinck papers
 3. Run `src/convert_to_maf.R` to convert hg38 callsets into MAF format